dewitt4/dewitt4/README.md

 - 🔭 My attention has been suddenly and dramitically shifted onto AI projects
 - 🌱 I’m focused on securing AI models from attack
-- 😄 My top skills: being adaptable
+- 😄 My top skills: being adaptable, scrapy, determined
 - ⚡ Fun fact: By the time the future gets here it will be the present

 <!--